PyWavelets/pywt/README.txt

 Project wiki and trac system are hosted at http://wavelets.scipy.org/.

-For examples see `demo` directories.
+For examples see `demo` directories in the source package.

 License